shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

 That's a lot of change to implement all at once, and presents a problem: **how the hell to pull that off without breaking the nodes using Puppet?**

 Our Puppet config repo lives in GitLab, with TeamCity (the same CI platform used for our software deployment) watching the master branch and, when changed, triggering a "build".
-There's nothing to compile, but having a build process is still useful: it validates the syntax of the Puppet manifest files and Hiera data, and assuming that had no problems, deploys the new version to the masters.
+There's nothing to compile, but having a build process is still useful: it validates the syntax of the Puppet manifest files and Hiera data, and assuming that had no problems, deploys the new version to the masters, then tells us when it's done in chat so we can use the new configs as soon as they're in place.

 Starting this process, there were 2 masters - one in New York, and one in our DR site in Oregon (with the two being identical aside from the NY one being the certificate authority).